Gabrielmastrangelo/Portfolio_Simple_Simulation/README.md

 + risk_kit.py: library for investment management developed in the course **Introduction to Portfolio Construction and Analysis with Python**.
 + simulation.py: script in python to simulate, compute some basic stats, and analyse asset weight behavior over time.
 <br>
-**Obs:** In addition, we also utilize the library python-bcb, which facilitates collecting the data from the Central Bank of Brazil.
+**Obs**: In addition, we also utilize the library python-bcb, which facilitates collecting the data from the Central Bank of Brazil.

 ## Assets used in the Simulation